yankodimitrov/SwiftKeychain/README.md

     print(error)
 }
 ```
-*Note:* The provied implementation of the <code>KeychainServiceType</code> protocol will replace the item if it already exists in the Keychain database.
+*Note:* The provided implementation of the <code>KeychainServiceType</code> protocol will replace the item if it already exists in the Keychain database.

 ### Remove Item
 ```swift